 I will grate the cheddar cheese on the large grater and sprinkle it on top of the polenta on the last level.

 First, I will make the polenta, which will be a little softer but creamier.
 I boil about 1.5 l of water in a pot, adding a teaspoon of sea salt.

 After the water has started to boil, lightly pour the cornmeal into it, stirring with a whisk, so it does not become lumpy.

 Let it simmer for at least 20-25 minutes, constantly stirring, as it tends to stick to the bottom of the pot and burn.
 Be careful because it boils, making bubbles and sprinkles polenta everywhere like the lava of a volcano; there is the possibility of burning your hands.

-To make the polenta more creamy, turn off the heat and add the butter, constantly stirring until the butter melts completely and will be absorbed by the polenta.
+To make the polenta more creamy, turn off the heat and add the butter, constantly stirring until the butter melts completely and is absorbed by the polenta.

-I leave aside the creamy polenta to cool a little, and I will fry the smoked bacon.
+I leave aside the creamy polenta to cool and fry the smoked bacon.